Great Tours for Fall in Asheville, NC

 Fall is a magical time in Asheville.
 The city and surrounding Blue Ridge Mountains offer one of the longest fall color seasons in the world — giving you ample time to explore!
 A guided tour can be the perfect way to experience the stunning fall foliage in unique and unforgettable ways.

 These tours, some of them relatively new, are perfect for experiencing autumn's glory in Asheville.

 Mountain Hike Tours

-Be among the first to experience the new Sunset Yoga Hike with Asheville Wellness Tours.
+Experience the relatively new Sunset Yoga Hike with Asheville Wellness Tours.
 Unplug, unwind and meditate with sweeping views of the fall color change.
 After beginning with a mindful meditation, sink into a nourishing yoga practice on the mountain top.

 When wearing their autumn colors, waterfalls become even more enchanting.
 Tumblestone Waterfall Tours will transport you to at least three beautiful waterfalls, making stops along the way to take in the remarkable beauty of the Blue Ridge Mountains.
 Most tours involve only three miles of total hiking on easy-to-moderate trails.
 Tours are limited to up to seven people (min. of two people).
 Private tours are available upon request.

 Namaste in Nature gives you the opportunity to either hike 2.5 miles to an epic 100-foot waterfall or hike four miles to see three amazing waterfalls.
 You’ll meditate at the waterfall and practice yoga in the forest.

 For an up close look at Asheville's fall foliage, paddle down the French Broad River on a Wai Mauna Stand Up Paddle Board (SUP) Tour.
 Wai Mauna is open throughout October for you to enjoy a Fall Foliage French Broad Float.